Hamhung: Climate

-Hamhung has a humid continental climate (Köppen climate classification: Dwa), with warm, humid summers, and moderately cold, dry winters.
-Being located by the East Sea, its climate is directly influenced by it, resulting in warmer winters and cooler summers than areas similar in latitude on the western coast.
-The longer period of warmer temperatures benefit the growing of crops.
+Hamhung has a humid continental climate (Köppen climate classification), with warm, humid summers, and moderately cold, dry winters.
+Being located by the Sea of Japan, its climate is directly influenced by it, resulting in warmer winters and cooler summers than areas similar in latitude on the western coast.
+The longer period of warmer temperatures favors the growing of crops.

 History

 The city was called either Hamju (as recorded in 1108, the third year of King Yejeong) or Hamjumok (as recorded in 1369, 18th year of King Gongmin).
 It received its current name of Hamhung in 1416, when it was promoted to a 'bu'.
-The letter '흥', added to the original name of Hamju, means that the town would prosper.
+The Sino-Korean word '흥' (Hancha: 興), added to the original name of Hamju, means that the town would prosper.

 Yi Seong-gye, founder of the Yi dynasty, retired to the city after a successful palace coup by his son Yi Bang-won in 1400.
 Though his son sent envoys to reconcile, his father had them killed.
 A modern Korean expression, 'King's envoy to Hamhŭng' (Korean: 함흥차사; Hanja: 咸興差使; RR: Hamheungchasa; MR: hamhŭngchasa), refers to a person who goes on a journey and is never heard from again.
 It was known as Kankō during Japanese rule of Korea between 1910 and 1945.
 It was liberated by the Red Army on 22 August 1945.

 The city was 80–90% destroyed by American air raids during the Korean War (1950–1953) and was occupied by ROK troops between 17 October 1950 and 17 December 1950.
 From 1955 to 1962, Hamhŭng was the object of a large-scale program of reconstruction and development by East Germany including the build-up of construction-related industries and intense training measures for Korean construction workers, engineers, city planners and architects.
 When the Bauhaus trained architect Konrad Püschel, the first Head of City Planning for the reconstruction project arrived in 1955, he was accompanied by about 175 members of the Deutsche Arbeitsgruppe (DAG) or German Working Group Hamhung as the project team was called.